stacs-srg/valipop/docs/usage/configuration/config-reference.md

 </dt>

 <dd markdown="1">
-A multiplier determing how strongly the simulation should compensate for deviations from given one dimensional input distributions
+A multiplier determining how strongly the simulation should compensate for deviations from given one dimensional input distributions

 Defaults to `1`.
 </dd>